 EDF Climate Corps is the premiere fellowship program for corporate energy management.
 The application process is rigorous and highly competitive.
 EDF only selects exceptional students who are passionate about the environment and equipped with the technical and interpersonal skills to be a sustainability leader.

 Once our application opens in September, we recruit talented graduates students by giving on-campus information sessions around the country, hosting webinars and attending the Net Impact Conference.

 Next, we interview fellow candidates via Skype to measure candidates against our qualifications and to find the appropriate host match based on host organization's needs.
 Early applicant interviews are in January to mid-February and regular applicant interviews are in mid-February to March.

 While candidates cannot apply for a specific organization, during the matching process, EDF will provide an up-to-date list of participating organizations.
 Candidates will be able to indicate organizations they have a high interest in during the interview process.

 Matches with host companies will happen in two waves, at the end of February for early applicants and at the end of March for regular applicants.
 Candidates are given two weeks to accept the match from EDF Climate Corps.

 After a candidate accepts the match to be an EDF Climate Corps fellow, we will connect them with their potential host organization supervisor for final confirmation.
 The conversation is an opportunity for the fellow and the supervisor to get to know one another and ensure a successful match.

-EDF Climate Corps seeks top graduate students with analytical and project management backgrounds who are excited to make an impact through smart energy management.
-Fellows are chosen for their ability to do technical and financial analyses, manage projects and help facilitate organizational change.
+EDF Climate Corps seeks top graduate students with analytical and project management backgrounds who are excited to make an impact through smart energy and climate solutions.
+Fellows are chosen for their ability to perform technical and financial analyses, manage projects and help facilitate organizational change.
 Our core fellowship requirements are:

 - Current or recent graduate student studying engineering, business, sustainability, environmental management, public policy or relevant degree (*Must be enrolled in graduate school or have graduated within the 6 months of the fellowship start date.)